sufyanaslam44/green-toolkit-backend/UPDATE_RENDER.md

 ## Method 1: Automatic Deployment (When You Make Code Changes)

-Render automatically deploys when you push to GitHub:
+Render automatically3.
+Check Python version (3.13.4 configured)deploys when you push to GitHub:

 ```bash
 # 1. Make your code changes